MPI

 The list will contain the names of the environment modules providing access to the supported Open MPI versions and builds.

-Supporting such a variety of builds is aimed at providing all compiler sets in use on Discoverer with MPI compiler wrappers GNU Compiler Collection (GCC), AMD Optimized Compiler Collection (AOCC), Intel oneAPI (both LLVM and classic compilers), LLVM Compiler Infrastructure, and NVIDIA HPC SDK.
+Supporting such a variety of builds is aimed at providing all compiler sets in use on Discoverer with MPI compiler wrappers GNU Compiler Collection (GCC), AMD Optimized Compiler Collection (AOCC), Intel oneAPI (both LLVM and classic compilers), LLVM Compiler Infrastructure, and NVIDIA HPC SDK (former PGI Compilers).
 Note that to run an executable linked against a certain version of Open MPI, there is no need to use the environment module that matches the compiler set used to build that binary code.
 In most cases, it might be pretty enough to load the GCC build of Open MPI to run your Open MPI-linked executable, regardless of the Open MPI wrappers you employed previously during the compilation process.

 To load the environment modules that correspond to the latest version of Open MPI, follow the examples below: